A Novel Convolution and Attention Mechanism-based Model for 6D Object Pose Estimation: Conclusion

-In this paper, we presented {\bf PoseLecTr}, a novel graph-based framework for 6D object pose estimation from RGB images.
-By incorporating Legendre convolution and attention mechanisms, PoseLecTr advances both accuracy and efficiency in pose estimation tasks.
+In this paper, we present PoseLecTr, a novel graph-based framework for 6D object pose estimation from monocular RGB images.
+By incorporating Legendre convolution and attention mechanisms, PoseLecTr advances accuracy in pose estimation tasks.
 The introduction of Legendre convolution, with its orthogonality and numerical stability properties, streamlines the convolution process and enables more efficient feature extraction compared to traditional convolution methods.
-Additionally, the spatial feature self-attention and self-attention distillation modules enhance the model’s ability to focus on critical spatial-temporal features, thus improving the robustness and accuracy of pose estimation.
-Our evaluation on benchmark datasets such as LINEMOD, Occluded LINEMOD and YCB-Video demonstrates that PoseLecTr consistently outperforms existing state-of-the-art models, particularly in complex scenes with textureless, symmetric, or highly occluded objects.
+Additionally, the spatial feature self-attention and self-attention distillation modules enhance the model’s ability to focus on critical spatial features, thus improving the robustness and accuracy of pose estimation.
+Experimental results on benchmark datasets such as LINEMOD\cite{hinterstoisser2013model}, Occluded LINEMOD\cite{brachmann2014learning} and YCB-Video\cite{xiang2017posecnn} demonstrate that PoseLecTr achieves competitive performance relative to existing state-of-the-art models, particularly in complex scenes involving textureless, symmetric, or highly occluded objects.